littleGauze/poker-compose/README.md

 # pokers-compose
-A poker game for new rules from my head :)
+A poker game for new rules from my mind :)